sumkinstein/dailyquest/Daily-Quest.md

 ~~Day 12 of creating useless commits every other day ✔️~~
 ~~Day 13 of creating useless commits every other day ✔️~~
 Day 14 of creating useless commits every other day 💀
+~~Day 15 of creating useless commits every other day ✔️~~
-Day 15 of creating useless commits every other day ✔️
+Day 16 of creating useless commits every other day ✔️